How CRO Can Make A Huge Difference To Your Bottom Line

 The main aim of CRO is to improve the rate of conversions on your website and to bring more value to your business.
 This can involve a multitude of different things from page layouts and small design changes to fully reviewing the customer journey of your site.

-CRO is usually started with some analysis of your website in order to find out where the most improvement can be made.
 For example after analysis we might find that people are clicking on different products but aren’t adding them to their basket.
 In this example you might want to look at the placement of the add to basket buttons, consider where the vital product information is and do some competitor research to make sure it’s not pricing that’s putting them off.
 Once you have this information and have decided on what you want to change you will then look at setting up a split test which will compare your changes with the original, allowing you to see which version is best.

 Remember To Consider Customer Value